Padre Pio: On religion

-Although Pio was concerned about liturgical changes following the Second Vatican Council, he emphasized obedience to the church.
-On one occasion, Pio met with Suor Pia, his sister and a former nun who left her order following the council.
-Suor Pia was a traditionalist and was upset at the changes made by her liberal superiors, causing her to leave her convent at the age of seventy.
-Pio burst into tears and snapped at her over this decision, telling his sister "They are wrong and you are right, but you still must obey.
+Although Padre Pio was concerned about liturgical changes following the Second Vatican Council, he emphasized obedience to the church.
+His blood sister, Grazia, was a traditionalist nun who left her order at the age of 70 because she was upset at changes made by her liberal superiors following the Council.
+When Pio met her shortly after, he burst into tears and snapped at her over this decision, telling his sister: "They are wrong and you are right, but you still must obey.
 You must return."
 She refused, causing him to weep uncontrollably and continue praying for her.

-Following the publication of Humanae vitae, Pio was distraught over criticism aimed at the encyclical.
-He wrote to Pope Paul VI over this, affirming his obedience to the Church's teaching on birth control and reassuring Paul VI in his time of need.
-Pio informed the pope that he would offer up his daily prayers and suffering for the pontiff, due to Paul VI's defence of "eternal truth, which never changes with the passing of years."
+Following the publication of the encyclical Humanae vitae, Padre Pio was distraught over criticism aimed at it.
+He wrote to Pope Paul VI over this, affirming his obedience to the Church's teaching on birth control and reassuring the pope in his time of need.
+Padre Pio informed him that he would offer up his daily prayers and suffering for him, due to Paul VI's defence of "eternal truth, which never changes with the passing of years."

-After the Second World War, Pio's nephew, Ettorne Masone, asked Pio for advice on opening a movie house.
-Pio warned him to be careful about what movies he would show, "You don't want to contribute to the propagation of evil".
-Pio was likewise cautious about the growing popularity of television, even as it became permitted among the Capuchins by the 1960s.
-Nevertheless, he participated in at least one televised interview for a local station before his death in 1968.
+After World War II, Pio's nephew Ettorne Masone asked Padre Pio for advice on opening a movie house.
+Padre Pio warned him to be careful about what movies he would show, saying, "You don't want to contribute to the propagation of evil".
+Padre Pio was likewise cautious about the growing popularity of television, even as it became permitted among Capuchins by the late 1950s.
+Nevertheless, he allowed himself to be filmed a few times throughout his life, and in one clip can be seen playfully teasing the filmmakers.
+Furthermore, an interview with Father John Aurillia in 2021 suggests Padre Pio participated in at least one televised interview for a local station before his death in 1968, although the quote cited from the interview was one he frequently used throughout his life: "I want to be a poor friar who prays".